SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_fluff.md

 - "We need Bill for another project, will it be a problem if we borrow him for a few weeks?"
 - "We really need this feature to show a client, do we have something ready?"

 If you know how the project is going and can communicate it effectively and visually, it will resolve a lot of the complexities of those questions.
 You can explain the exact tradeoffs that will be made for any change.
 You can show exactly how the project is progressing.
+That's what enables you to be the powerful leader, who effectively manages the project, and insightfully communicates the status of the project.

 ---